-Life-saving infant CPR learning kits are distributed to parents, first responders and health care workers in Tucson metro area and Yuma
+Life-saving infant CPR learning kits are distributed to parents, first responders, and healthcare workers in the Tucson metro area and Yuma

 National CPR and AED Awareness Week is June 1 - 7